zedif/julia-introduction/episodes/03-types.md

  2
 ```

-This has further consequences for arrays:
+This has further consequences for multidimensional arrays:
 ```julia
 # all commas
 > [[0, 1], [2,3]]